How To Choose A Credit Card in Australia: Steps & Best Tips

 Interest rates

-Purchase rates vary widely.
-A lower purchase rate may help reduce interest costs if you carry a balance.
-Rewards and premium cards often have higher rates, which may reduce the value of perks if you don’t pay in full.
+Purchase rates vary between cards.
+A lower purchase rate may reduce interest costs if you carry a balance.
+In some cases, cards with additional features may also have higher rates.

 Annual fees

-Fees can range from $0 to several hundred dollars per year.
-Consider whether the card’s benefits are likely to justify the cost for how you plan to use it.
+Fees can range from low-cost options to several hundred dollars per year.
+Consider whether the card’s features are likely to justify the cost based on how you plan to use it.

 Interest-free periods

-Many cards advertise an interest-free period on purchases when you pay the statement balance in full by the due date.
-If you carry a balance, interest-free periods may not apply, and interest can add up quickly.
+Many cards offer an interest-free period on purchases if you pay the required balance by the due date.
+If you do not meet the relevant conditions, interest may apply.

 Foreign transaction fees

-If you shop online with overseas retailers or travel frequently, check for international transaction fees and exchange rate margins.
-These costs can make purchases more expensive than expected.
+If you shop with overseas retailers or travel frequently, check whether the card charges international transaction fees or other costs for foreign currency transactions.

 Credit limits

-Lenders usually set credit limits based on factors like income, expenses and credit history.
-A higher limit isn’t automatically better — a limit you can manage comfortably may be safer for budgeting.
+Lenders usually set credit limits based on factors such as income, expenses, credit history and other lending criteria.
+A higher limit is not always better.
+A limit you can manage comfortably may be easier to budget around.

 Additional benefits

-Benefits can include rewards points, cashback offers, travel perks and insurance.
-Extras can be useful, but only if you’re likely to use them and understand any exclusions, caps or conditions.
+Benefits can include rewards points, cashback offers, travel-related perks or insurance.
+These extras may be useful, but only if you are likely to use them and understand any exclusions, caps or conditions.

 Step 4: Research and compare offers